itanand/itanand/README.md

 I am a Software engineer with experiance in Web Development and App Development.
 I love mobile apps, Websites, open source projects and the challenges associated with them.
 I like writing,sharing my knowledge with other engineers.

 - 🎖 Completed 3 tech internships at Varada 🛒, Zenrays 🎥, Bankonites 🚗 and WERP india 📺
-- 🌱 I'm Currently Working as Frontend Developer at ccTech , Pune.
+- 🌱 I'm Currently Working as Full Stack Developer Intern at ccTech , Pune.
 - 🎖  Learning Full Stack Development.[ JavaScript,React, Mongo, Nodejs] & Flutter❤️.
   🌱 I’m currently Working on Flutter❤️ projects.
 - 👯 I’m looking to collaborate on Linkedin.